*** PLEASE SEE FURTHER INFORMATION FOR COVID-19 RESTRICTIONS AND LIMITATIONS COVID-19 ***

 Please bring your hospital hand held notes (if you have some) as they have your hospital contact details, if they should be needed.

-We ask that you arrive 10 minutes prior to your appointment time, as you'll be asked to complete and sign a registration form which details the package you have chosen.
+We ask that you arrive at your appointment time, as you'll be asked to complete and sign a registration form which details the package you have chosen.

 For early reassurance/dating scans and gender scans, you will need a full bladder to enable better visualisation.
 As a guide, aim to drink approximately one litre of water an hour before your appointment time and don't go to the toilet!